Nupur Mehta

 Nupur Mehta is an Indian actress.
 She was a part of the credited cast in Hindi movie Jo Bole So Nihaal.
+She won the Miss Delhi title at age 17 and modelled in Milan, Italy with Riccardo Gay model management.
 Mehta has also starred in TV advertisements for Fanta and Pirelli, and been part of a Fiat calendar.
-She was on the cover of Sportswear International’s June 2001 issue.
+She was on the cover of Sportswear International's June 2001 issue.
 She featured on the cover of one of India's first Mills & Boon books written by Astha Atray, His Monsoon Bride, after being chosen in a model hunt contest.

 Filmography

 Allegations of match fixing

 The Sunday Times carried out a sting operation on a Delhi based bookie based on allegations that the ICC World Cup 2011 semi-final between India and Pakistan was fixed.
 A Hindi film actress was indicated to have been used to lure cricketers.
 The report included a blurred image resembling Mehta, who denied any role in the sting.

 She is considering to sue the British Paper.

 On 11 June 2012 Mehta was questioned by ICC's anti-corruption officer Alan Peacock in Mumbai.